danielsaidi/OnboardingKit/README.md

 ### AlertHintPresenter

 This primitive hint presenter will present hints in a regular `UIAlertController` alert.
-You should probably not use it, but what the hell do I know of your needs?
+You should probably not use it.

 ### CalloutHintPresenter